Send the link below via email or IMCopy

 Audiobooks, e-books, reading aloud to younger siblings, ALL COUNT.

-This year I'm looking forward to helping students find their "breakthrough" books and building a community of readers.
+This year I'm looking forward to supporting students through individual reading conversations, and building a community of readers.

 Independent, Free Choice Reading